 Several of the following definitions are copied directly from M.G.L. c.
-71, § 370, as noted below.
+71, § 370, as noted below. .

-Aggressor is a student or staff member who engages in bullying, cyber bullying, or retaliation.
+Aggressor is a student who engages in bullying, cyber bullying, or retaliation.

 Bullying, as defined in M.G.L. c.
-71, § 37O, is the repeated use by one or more students or staff member of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that:
+71, § 37O, is the repeated use by one or more students of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that: